WICG/spatial-navigation/docs/spatialNavigationSearch_explainer.md

 * **dir**: It has a trivial role as a mandatory parameter.
 It could be mapped to each arrow key.
 * **container**: It's an optional parameter.
 If `container` is specified, the scope of candidate elements to be focused is limited within the `container`.
 If `container` is not specified, the container sets to the nearest spatial naivation container element as a default.
 * **candidates**: It's an optional parameter.
-If `candidates` is specified, the scope of candidate elements to be focused is limited among the `candidates`.
-If `candidates` is not specified, the candidates sets to all the descendant elements of the container.
+If `candidates` is specified, the scope of candidate elements to be focused is limited among the `candidates` regardless of its visibility.
+If `candidates` is not specified, the candidates sets to all the visible descendant elements of the container.

 ```
 Note: If the intersection between container and candidates specified in each parameter is null set,